Priska Madelyn Nugroho: National representation

-Multi-sport event
+Multi-sport event (individual)

-Priska made her debut representing Indonesia in multi-sport event at the 2019 Southeast Asian Games, she won the women's singles bronze medal.
+Priska made her debut in multi-sport event at the 2019 SEA Games, where she won the bronze medal in women's singles.

-Singles: 1 (bronze medal)
+Singles

 Billie Jean King Cup

 Priska made her Billie Jean King Cup debut at age 17 against Chinese Taipei at the 2020-2021 Asia/Oceania Group I qualifying in Dubai, United Arab Emirates.